MichielNoback/java_jupyterbook/05_adv_apis/picoCLI.md

 legovogel is a palindrome
 </pre>

-Below is a walk-through of all relevant elements, starting with
+Below is a walk-through of all relevant elements, starting with `@Command`.

 ```java
 @Command(name = "PalindromeFinder", version = "PalindromeFinder 0.0.1", mixinStandardHelpOptions = true)